UOA-CS732-SE750-Students-2023/project-group-azure-aardvarks/README.md

 # &#x266b; Music Plus

 A music app which provides personalised recommendations based on a user's listening habits and preferences.
-It will also offer a social component, allowing users to connect and share music with friends.
+Easy to use and no ADs.

 ## &#x263a; Music APIs source
 Our music APIs source base on an open source [NeteaseCloudMusicApi](https://binaryify.github.io/NeteaseCloudMusicApi/#/?id=neteasecloudmusicapi).